 Angela Merkel, born July 17, 1954, has been the chancellor of Germany since 2005 and leader of the Christian Democrat party, CDU, since 2000.

+She has secured a fouth term as chancellor of Germany.
 Find out more about the world's most powerful woman by consulting recent DW content relating to Angela Merkel, displayed below.

 The coalition in Berlin has solved its crisis by promoting the disgraced domestic intelligence chief.
 With politics like this, Merkel and her coalition partners are promoting something else entirely, says Felix Steiner.

 Germany's Angela Merkel has praised Algeria for its "constructive cooperation" in repatriating rejected asylum-seekers.
 Merkel's Algeria visit comes ahead of an EU leaders' summit, where migration is certain to dominate.

 Bavarian conservatives face a historic low result in next month's regional election.
 But in the short term, a bad result could actually benefit Germany's leading conservative politician, Angela Merkel.
 DW explains why.